apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

         C:\path\to\cordova-windows\package\bin\create.bat C:\path\to\new\hello com.example.hello HelloWorld

 This project targets Windows 8.1 as the default target OS.
-You can choose to target 8.0 or 10.0 (see "Configure target Windows version" below) for all builds, or you target specific a particular version during each build.
+You can choose to target 10.0 (see "Configure target Windows version" below) for all builds, or you target specific a particular version during each build.

 ## Build the Project